AF-GRILL/DISPluginForUnreal/README.md

 	- Entity State Calculation Rate
 		- The rate at which the Entity State parameters (angular velocity, linear velocity, linear acceleration) should be calculated.
 The more often, the more accurate sent Entity State PDUs will be.
     - Entity Appearance
-        - Represented as an int-32 field.
-Specifies the dynamic changes to the entities appearance attributes.
+        - Specifies the dynamic changes to the entities appearance attributes.
         - Refer to DIS Standard IEEE 1278.1 document for a breakdown.
     - Entity Capabilities
         - Represented as an int-32 field.
 A collection of fields which describe the capabilities of the Entity.